junxit/us-congress-bills-115/metadata.md

 - 2017-09-05 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 209.
 - 2017-11-29 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S7498; text: CR S7498)
 - 2017-11-29 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S7498; text: CR S7498)
+- 2017-11-30 — Message on Senate action sent to the House.
+- 2017-11-30 — Received in the House.
+- 2017-11-30 — Referred to the House Committee on the Judiciary.